mr-js/mr-js/README.md

 ❌ I do not guarantee the performance of integrations with third-party solutions, including bypassing security mechanisms (e.g. Cloudflare or ReCaptcha)

+❌ I do not take on highly specialized templated tasks that can be done through no-code platforms (e.g., Telegram chatbots)

 ❌ I do not participate in calls, conferences and telegram groups (just avito chat, email and github)

 ## 🏆 Why me: